Claude Code Agent Teams: 5-Team Setup and Production Guide

 3. invest (Investment)

-Market analysis, portfolio review, risk assessment — all running in parallel.
+Market analysis, portfolio review, and risk assessment, all running in parallel.

 4. dev (Development)